Senior Gardening

 October 30, 2008

-After about 4-6 weeks in four packs, the some of the plants are ready to move to their final pot.
+After about 4-6 weeks in four packs, some of the plants are ready to move to their final pot.
 Since the germination of the original plants is somewhat irregular at times, transplanting is also staggered a bit.

 Gloxinias in fourpacks